ibm-apiconnect/cli/README.md

-Again, although it's possible to develop products and APIs in drafts, and to use the CLI or the drafts user experience to publish products from drafts to a catalog, our recommendation it to clone all your products and apis from drafts, check them into a local source code control system, and then publish directly from there to your catalogs using your source code control system, its tags, service branches, et al, as your master of record.
+Again, although it's possible to develop products and APIs in drafts, and to use the CLI or the drafts user experience to publish products from drafts to a catalog, our recommendation is to clone all your products and apis from drafts, check them into your local source code control system, and then publish directly from there to your catalogs using your source code control system, its tags, service branches, et al, as your master of record.